 Foods with a high glycemic index cause more rapid spikes in blood sugar, while foods lower on the glycemic index provide a slower release of energy and can help stabilize blood sugar (10).

 For this reason, steel cut oats may be the best choice for those looking for better control of their blood sugar.

 Summary Steel cuts oats are slightly higher in fiber than rolled and quick oats.
-They also have the lowest glycemic index of the three types of oats, making them the best choice for blood sugar control.
+They also have the lowest glycemic index of the three types of oats, potentially making them the best choice for blood sugar control.

 Although steel-cut oats contain a bit more fiber and are lower on the glycemic index, don’t discount rolled and quick oats.